YaXiaoye/FrameHanger/README.md

 - Selenium exception: it is due to the chromedriver version.
 Check this closed issue [ISSUE](https://github.com/ririhedou/FrameHanger/issues/2)
 - Feature extraction: we did not provide the features due to intellectual property restrictions.

-## Disclaim
+## Disclaimer

-A research prototype, use at your own risk
+A research prototype, use at your own risk under the License.

 If you feel this tool is helpful, citing the paper is highly encouraged.